itsdamian/cube_test/README.md

 3. **Container Not Starting**: Check Docker logs using `docker-compose logs app-silicon` or `docker-compose logs app-amd64`.

 4. **H2 Console Access**: Make sure to use the correct JDBC URL (`jdbc:h2:mem:testdb`) when accessing the H2 console.

+5. **Character Encoding**: If Chinese characters are not displaying correctly, ensure your system supports UTF-8 encoding.

 ## License